Animal Profile

 Let's get to know each other a bit more...

 This pet needs emergency placement.
 Please click here to go to our emergency placement page for more information.
 Ash is at risk due to behavioral concerns.
-Ash arrived at the Care Center as an owner surrender due to housing concerns.
-Upon intake Ash was noted to be social with staff, allow handling, but also attempted to mount.
-Despite efforts to keep him comfortable at the Care Center, Ash has been showing signs of deterioration and low threshold for arousal.
+During his stays at the care center, Ash been social with staff and has allowed all handling.
+Despite efforts to keep him comfortable, Ash has been showing signs of deterioration and low threshold for arousal.
 Ash has been reported to be banging on his transfer door and digging/scratching around the drain cover in his kennel during active and inactive room times.
-Additionally, Ash be noted to attempt to mount handlers during walks.
 Ash is treat motivated and exuberantly social with familiar staff.
 Medically, Ash is apparently healthy.
 What my friends at ACC say about me: I have potential behavior challenges that staff will address with you when you meet me.
 I need a home where there are no other dogs.
 I need a home without cats or small animals.
 I would do best in a home with only adult humans.
 I'll need daily interaction with you as I get used to my new life.
 I will need appropriate toys and positive outlets for my energy.
-It could be with you!
-Click here to learn more about the adoption process!
+Not only do I pull at heart strings, but I also pull on leash!
+I will need someone to help me with my leash manners.
+I don't always like to share my food, toys or bedding with other animals.

 My medical notes are...